caseybrown89/transaction_scraper/README.md

 ## General use

-1. Open transactions page in desktop browser
+1. Open the transactions page in a desktop browser and get it to your desired state (e.g. scroll to load set of transactions)
-1. Load as many transactions onto page as you'd like
+1. "Save Page As" from your browser to your local filesystem, note the path
-1. "Save Page As" from your browser to your local filesystem
+1. If necessary, clone/download this repo and setup
-1. Parse page using Python script in this repo (see [Help](#help))
+1. Execute Python script from this repo with desired options (see [Help](#help))

 Basic example: